aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/extract-content-based-on-styles/_index.md

 ﻿---
-title: Extract Content Based On Styles in PHP – Aspose.Words for Java
+title: Extract Content Based On Styles in PHP
+second_title: Aspose.Words for Java
 articleTitle: Extract Content Based On Styles in PHP
 linktitle: Extract Content Based On Styles in PHP
 description: "Extract Content Based On Styles using PHP."